joseprupi/joseprupi.github.io/docs/_posts/2024-07-08-cosine-similarity-simd-implementation.markdown

 And as CPUs love working with contiguous things, having things contiguous in memory is always good to go fast, either to compute things in parallel or access things faster from cache, something the underlying Python libraries that people talk about can probably take advantage of.

-When looking at the results, making the vector contiguous in memory plus performing the calculations seems to be worth it in this case  as it is slightly faster than not doing so.
+Making the vector contiguous in memory and performing the calculations seems worth it in this case, as it is slightly faster.

 Just to be sure this is the case, let's reload the vectors, make them contiguous and see if my NumPy and SciPy are close.